Fried eggplant: Italy

-In Southern Italy, especially in Campania region, eggplants are cut into little pieces and therefore fried.
+In Southern Italy, especially in Campania region, eggplants are cut into little pieces and then fried.
 Melanzane a funghetto have two variants, the one with tomatoes and the other without.
 Another recipe which contains fried eggplants is parmigiana di melanzane, famous in all southern regions of the country.

 Middle East

 In Arab and Israeli cuisines, fried eggplant is typically served with tahini.
 In Israel, it is used to make sabich, a popular sandwich of fried eggplant and hard-boiled egg in a pita.